Opoczno County: Neighbouring counties

-Administrative division
+Administrative divisions

 The county is subdivided into eight gminas (two urban-rural and six rural).
 These are listed in the following table, in descending order of population.

-Opoczno County in the Past
+History

 The history of Opoczno County dates back to the Middle Ages, when its present territory was divided between the castellanies of Skrzynno and Zarnow.
 By early 14th century, Opoczno emerged as the most important urban center of the region, and when castellanies were replaced by counties, the Opoczno County ruled by a starosta was created some time between 1346 – 1368.

 Until the Partitions of Poland, Opoczno County belonged to Lesser Polands’ Sandomierz Voivodeship.
 In the 16th century, the county had the area of 2454 sq. kilometers, with such towns, as Opoczno, Gowarczow, Bialaczow, Odrzywol, Drzewica and Gielniow.

 In 1795 Opoczno County was annexed by the Habsburg Empire, and in 1807, it was part of Radom Department of the Duchy of Warsaw.
 In 1837, the county became part of Radom Governorate of Russian-controlled Congress Poland, and in 1867, Konskie County was carved out of southeastern part of Opoczno County.

 In the Second Polish Republic, Opoczno County was part of Kielce Voivodeship (1919–39).
 On April 1, 1939, the county was moved to Lodz Voivodeship.
 During World War II, Opoczno County was disbanded and merged into District (Kreis) of Tomaszow Mazowiecki.
 After the war, in 1944 – 1950, Opoczno County belonged to Lodz Voivodeship.
 On July 1, 1950, it was moved to Kielce Voivodeship.